andreasala98/NYMines/README.md

  <h1 align="center">  NYMines 📰 </h1> <br>

-This repository contains the project for the course _Text Mining and Sentiment Analysis_ held by Professor Alfio Ferrara at Università degli Studi di Milano in 2021.
+This repository contains the project for the course _Text Mining and Sentiment Analysis_ held by Professor [Alfio Ferrara][4] at Università degli Studi di Milano in 2021.

 The dataset was not uploaded to the repository due to its large size, but it is downloadable [here][1].